-5. Anti-Social Behaviour
+5. Detrimental Behaviour

-Antisocial behaviour is behaviour which is dangerous or difficult and that causes harm to an individual, a group, the community or the environment.
-Difficult behaviour is defined as behaviour that is anti-social, but not dangerous.
+Detrimental behaviour is behaviour which is dangerous or difficult and that causes harm to an individual, a group, the community or the environment.
+Difficult behaviour is defined as behaviour that is detrimental, but not dangerous.
 Dangerous behaviour is behaviour which will imminently result in injury to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse.
-Anti-social behaviour is unacceptable and includes, but is not limited to:
+Detrimental behaviour is unacceptable and includes, but is not limited to:

 - racist comments

 - physical aggression of any kind

 - verbal aggression of any kind including unkind remarks, swearing and foul language

 - disobedience

 - biting, spitting, hitting and kicking

 - damaging property

 - answering back, rudeness or aggression

 - stealing

 - truancy

 - gangs and bullying

 - preventing others from completing and carry out their work in class